ColetteChang/colettechang.github.io/_posts/2025-05-11-how-to-save-money-best-shows-nyc.md

 ### 🧑‍🎓 Student Discounts

 Many shows offer special discounts for students, either online or at the box office with a valid student ID.
-I haven't had a chance to use these myself, but if you're a student, definitely check — it can save you a lot!
+I haven't had a chance to use these myself, but if you're a student, definitely check!

 ---